m1k0103/instagram_account_maker/README.md

 The script hasn't actually been tested using real proxies because the ones i have were getting blocked.
 In theory this script works but idk.

 Oh yeah and you need google-chrome and chromedriver somewhere on your pc.

+The password in the config.yml file will be used for all the accounts you create.
+Theres already a default password which gets through the password requirements but you can change it.